Machine Learning vs LLM: Differences, Applications & Impact

 Meanwhile, LLMs can assist in automating documentation, interpreting results, generating code, and supporting decision-making through natural language interfaces.

 Combining both offers an intriguing synergy: ML handles numerical tasks and design predictions, while LLMs enhance usability, explanation, and interaction.
-For example, engineers can query simulation results using natural language or receive design suggestions supported by fast ML-driven models.
-This duo reduces manual effort, speeds up iterations, and makes complex tools more accessible.
+For example, engineers can query simulation results in natural language or receive design suggestions from fast ML-driven models.
+This duo reduces manual effort, accelerates iterations, and makes complex tools more accessible.

 Future Trends and Conclusion